Health Insurance in Cambodia: What You Need to Know in 2025

 Group Insurance

-A lot of offshore and local insurance companies offer a discount if you buy a group plan for at least three to five members.
+A lot of international and local insurance companies offer a discount if you buy a group plan for at least three to five members.

 In case you have a company in Cambodia and want to find insurance for your local staff, you can contact local insurance companies and find out your options.